Uphill Travel Policy

 Once Mt.
 Ellen is open for operations uphill travel is permitted during all hours on the following route:

-Following orange flags through the woods from the bottom of the Sunshine Quad to the top of the Green Mountain Express Quad.
+Following the yellow uphill travel route signs through the woods from the bottom of the Sunshine Quad to the top of the Green Mountain Express Quad.

 If Winching Operations are scheduled on Cliffs, Hammerhead, Cliffs and Tumbler will be closed.

 Downhill routes during operating hours at Mt.
 Ellen (8AM-4PM) are as follows: All open trails serviced by the Green Mountain Express Quad.

 Downhill routes must be listed as open on the Sugarbush Trail Report.

 Downhill or Uphill travel on closed trails will result in a loss of uphill travel and skiing and riding privileges, potentially for the entire season.